 According to legend, a murderous apparition went from room to room at the old Bexar County Hospital, killing patients in order of their room number.

 In one particular ward that seemed to be the hotspot, patients kept asking about "the nurse in the old-fashioned uniform."
 Bewildered, hospital staff checked the security monitors and noticed patients behaving strangely, seemingly speaking to someone who wasn't there, or grasping for something when nothing was in front of them.
 The staff became more suspicious when the patients started dying in room number order.
 The deaths ended when the next room in the sequence was vacant.

 Sadly, San Antonio had a very real angel of death in their midst at Bexar County Hospital, in the form of Genene Jones, who was convicted of poisoning somewhere between 11 and 50 infants between 1977 and 1982.
 She is currently serving a life sentence at the Dr. Lane Murray Unit in Gatesville, Texas.

 Just outside Brownsville sits the abandoned site of an old girls camp.
 The story told by locals is that the camp was closed after one of the counselors went insane and murdered several of the girls.
 The legend claims the ghostly sounds of children crying can be heard from the property at night.
 Local history doesn't back up the story, though, and the camp in the legend probably refers to the nearby defunct girl scout camp, Camp Lula Sams, which is currently the focus of a conservation effort.

 6. Centre Theater

-This old theater house in Corpus Christi is reportedly haunted by the ghost of an usher.
-The usher is said to have been stabbed to death by a jealous boyfriend shortly after the theater's opening in 1942.
+This old theater house in Corpus Christi is said to be haunted by the ghost of an usher who was reportedly stabbed to death by a jealous boyfriend shortly after the theater's opening in 1942.
 The theater still stands today and is used for wrestling events and concerts.
 Just look out for shadowy figures lurking in the corner.

 5. Arlington's Screaming Bridge